 The saviour of the winter family was the United Provinces.
 Connected by blood to Frederick and enemies to the Habsburgs, the Princes of Orange provided a home at The Hague for the family as well as financial support.
 Even with this money and a pension from her father James I, Elizabeth found herself deep in debt.
 Still clinging on to her titles of Queen and Electress and also as the Heiress Presumptive to the British throne, Elizabeth had to entertain a constant stream of ambassadors and nobles.
 Elizabeth’s daughter Sophia would remark in her memoirs that the family would have ‘nothing to devour but diamonds and pearls’ but were still expected to host huge balls and accommodate visitors.

-Elizabeth’s time as an exile was filled by her constant letter writing; to members of English Parliament, ambassadors, her brother Charles I and many others.
+Elizabeth’s time as an exile was filled by her constant letter writing; to members of the English Parliament, ambassadors, her brother Charles I and many others.
 Elizabeth needed to make sure she and her ‘unfortunate children’ were remembered, especially when Frederick died in 1632.
 Her life was otherwise spent raising children; Elizabeth had given birth to thirteen children by the time of Frederick’s death.

 During her time as a queen in exile, Elizabeth saw a great amount of change happening around her.
 Her father died and was succeeded by her brother Charles I; Elizabeth could do nothing for her brother who had always tried his utmost to fund her cause and was heartbroken after hearing of his execution.
 The Winter Queen then found her circumstances reduced even further, during the interregnum; her pension from England stopped, and her debts grew, she pawned anything of value and wore clothes full of holes.
 Still, she held on to her dignity and the love of everyone who met her.
 Elizabeth was known for her kind nature and would never refuse a request; she was known as the Queen of Hearts.

 In 1660 Elizabeth’s luck finally changed: her nephew Charles whom she had cared for in exile had been restored to the throne as Charles II of England.
 After over forty years at The Hague, Elizabeth returned to England.
-Elizabeth spent almost a year living happily in England surrounded by friends.
-The great lady died of Pneumonia on 13th February 1662 with her son Rupert by her side and was buried in Westminster Abbey.
+Elizabeth spent almost a year living happily in England, surrounded by friends.
+The great lady died of Pneumonia on 13 February 1662 with her son Rupert by her side and was buried in Westminster Abbey.

 Elizabeth’s piety, kindness and charitable nature were traits passed down to many of her children.
 Two daughters; Elisabeth and Louise, unable to marry because of the lack of a dowry and uncertainty about their rank, became Abbesses.
 Charles Louis regained the family lands of the Palatinate in 1648 after the Peace of Westphalia, but his lands had been halved, and the areas he regained had been destroyed; he would dedicate his life to restoring the glory of the Palatinate and caring for his people.
 Sophia married Ernst August of Hanover and became an Electress herself.
 After the Act of Settlement in 1701, Sophia was named Heiress to Anne of Great Britain, she sadly died two months before Anne so never gained her crown, but her son became George I of England.
 Even at the start of the Twentieth Century, every sovereign state in Europe apart from Albania was ruled over by a descendant of Elizabeth’s.
-Today, England is under the reign of Elizabeth II a direct descendent of The Winter Queen.
+Today, England is under the reign of Elizabeth II, a direct descendent of The Winter Queen.
 1

 - Sources consulted:

-- Bergen, E, Memoirs of Elizabeth Stuart, queen of Bohemia, daughter of King James the First, 1825.
+- Bergen, E, Memoirs of Elizabeth Stuart, Queen of Bohemia, daughter of King James the First, 1825.

 - Coward, B, The Stuart age: England 1603-1714.